-As at December 31, 2022 and 2023, it was determined that no impairment indicators exist for the CGUs within E&E assets.
-The Company incurs ongoing maintenance costs for the Tiburon CGU from the third party operator, which are expensed as E&E expenses.
-Beyond maintenance costs, no further capital activity has occurred in the Tiburon block in the year.
+For the Tiburon Block CGU, the Company incurs ongoing maintenance costs from the third-party operator, which are expensed as E&E expenses.
+Beyond maintenance costs, no further capital activity has occurred in the Tiburon Block in the period

-10. PROPERTY, PLANT, AND EQUIPMENT
+9. PROPERTY, PLANT, AND EQUIPMENT

-The Company's property, plant and equipment ("PP&E") consist of D&P assets, corporate fixed assets and right-of-use leased assets ("ROU").
-D&P assets include the Company's interests in any developed natural gas properties.
+The Company's property, plant, and equipment ("PP&E") consist of development and production ("D&P") assets, corporate fixed assets and right-of-use leased ("ROU") assets.
+D&P assets include the Company's interest in any developed natural gas properties.
 The components of the Company's PP&E assets are as follows: